ActuallyZach/ComputerScience/README.md

 - I want to use a drag and drop coding language --> [Unreal Engine](https://www.unrealengine.com/), Unreal engine has a built in language they call blueprints, this is a modern drag and drop coding language used for making games and is quite powerful.
 - I want to write all the code myself --> [Unity](https://unity.com), Unity uses C# to make different parts of games.
 This allows for you to do things exactly how you want them to be done and gives more control but is generally harder to work with for beginners.

-Finally, if you feel like it you can always either code your own game engine in a coding language of your choice or make a game using other existing engines.
-There are limitless combinations for things you can make.
-Any engine you start with will provide a very good platform to work with and it is really all up to personal preference and whatever you are most comfortable with.
+Finally, if you feel like it, you can always code your own game engine in a coding language of your choice, or you can make a game using other existing engines.
+There are endless combinations for things you can make.
+Any engine you start with will provide a very good platform to work with, and it is really all up to personal preference and whatever you are most comfortable with.

+### Credits
+- Zachary Lineman, writing and coding
+- Taryn DeFusco, editing and making sure my english is understandable
+- Other People, Idk other people probably helped.
+I honestly can't really remember